 Thankfully, you only have to file an annual report once a year.
 Compared to starting a business in Kansas, filing an annual report is fairly simple, especially if you do it online.
 This article can give you a better understanding of the Kansas annual report process.

-The Kansas annual report is how the government establishes your ongoing right to do business in the state and tracks the payment of your state business taxes.
+The Kansas annual report is how the government establishes your ongoing right to do business in the state and tracks the payment of your state business taxes by state.
 It is different from the more comprehensive annual report that the federal Securities and Exchange Commission (SEC) may require depending on the size and trading status of your corporation.
 It also differs from the annual shareholder report that some larger corporations send to their shareholders.

 An annual report is not the same thing as a tax return, which you file with the Kansas Department of Revenue.
 It’s also distinct from the annual franchise tax, which, as of 2011, Kansas does not require corporations to pay.